Soawii/Fast-FizzBuzz/README.md

 ```
 This runs almost three times faster than the previous program!
 However it is still very slow.
 ### Speeding up the algorithm
+#### Replacing sprintf() with memcpy()
 We have dealt with the output speed, now we have to deal with the speed of the algorithm itself.
-After some testing, we see that sprintf function is very costly to be ran for every number and needs to be replaced.
+After some testing, we see that sprintf() function is very costly to be ran for every number and needs to be replaced.
-We can replace it with memcpy, but for that we need to store out current number as a string, let's do that.
+We can replace it with memcpy(), but for that we need to store out current number as a string, let's do that.
 ```c
 #include <stdio.h>
 #include <string.h>